vrizo/uibook/README.md

 # Uibook

 Uibook is a tool for visual testing of React components.
 With it, you can easily check desktop and mobile view of your components with different props combinations.

-1) Installed as a Webpack Plugin
-2) Responsive Testing
+1) Responsive Testing with *real media queries*
-3) Live Text Editing
+2) Live Text Editing allows managers, designers and text editors to check their content
+3) Installed as a Webpack Plugin, it doesn't require additional builder

 <img src="/docs/uibook.png" align="center" alt="Uibook" >

 Uibook example is accessible by [https://amplifr.com/uikit](https://amplifr.com/uikit).

+## Usage

-## Quick Install :hatching_chick:
+### Quick Install :hatching_chick:

-Uibook has been designed for seamless integration to your project.
-Install it as a webpack plugin and you’re all set: Uibook doesn’t require separate bundler.
+We have designed Uibook for seamless integration to your project.
+Install it as a webpack plugin, and you’re all set:
+Uibook doesn’t require separate bundler.

 _webpack.config.js_
 ```js